Jenico Dartasso: Early career

 Although the best-known version of his surname suggests Artois as his birthplace, historians agree that he was a native of Gascony.
 This province in France, which had been part of the dowry of Eleanor of Aquitaine on her marriage in 1152 to Henry II of England, was in the fourteenth century still an English possession.
 Little seems to be known about his parents.
 He had at least one brother, Sampson, to whom he remained close throughout his life.
 It has been suggested that he was a "rootless" individual, who ultimately settled in Ireland because he had no strong ties anywhere else.
+He was popularly known as "the Gascon squire".

 D'Artois served in the garrison of Cherbourg in 1367 and 1368, during the time when the town was a possession of Charles II of Navarre.
 In January 1379, he was involved in the capture and ransom of Olivier de Geusclin, a brother of Bertrand du Guesclin, the Constable of France.
 By that time, the garrison at Cherbourg was being shared with English soldiers.
 D'Artois switched his allegiance from Navarre to England, and by December 1380 had moved to the garrison at Guînes, within the Pale of Calais.
 He had acquired the patronage of Henry Percy, 1st Earl of Northumberland, by 1384, and subsequently entered the service of the earl's son, Henry "Hotspur" Percy.
 D'Artois commanded one of Hotspur's ships on his 1387 expedition to relieve Brest, and the following year was captured alongside him at the Battle of Otterburn.